 Creating the wardrobe:

-Well.
-I had come this far.
+Well, I had come this far.
 I made Han Solo’s blaster costume to see if I could.
-I made the holster to augment the blaster.
+The holster was there to augment the blaster.
 I figured I had come this far, so I should make the actual Han Solo to go with it.

 Surprisingly, I found most of the clothing for this costume in the women’s section of the thrift stores.
 Shhhh.
 Don’t tell anyone.

-Since Han’s pants didn’t have any pockets, I found a pair of women’s pants that fit and added 1.5″ ribbon for belt loops.
+Since Han’s pants didn’t have any pockets, I found a pair of women’s pants that fit.
+I ended up adding 1.5″ ribbon for belt loops.

-I made spats out of a pair of women’s boots to wear over my shoes, but at the last minute I found a pair of riding boots that fit me, so I was able to used them instead.
+I made spats out of a pair of women’s boots to wear over my shoes.
+Luckily, at the last minute I found a pair of riding boots that fit me.
+So I was able to used them instead.